sathukorale/libDatabaseHelper/README.md

 * Implement the same for MySQL (a work in progress), SQL and Oracle
 * Implementing auto-generated primary keys.
 * Identifying column data type changes (especially when checking the table structure for any modifications)
+* Capability to store encrypted password values.
+* On Update both the previous and the updated should be returned.

 ## Issues :
 * *Pending...*